rousseaubilly/moneyarApp/README.md

 Nothing is started yet.
 Even our todo isn't done.
 We are focusing on creating a MVP version on this.

-We will publish soon a complete roadmap (probably a Trello Board) where everyone will be able to comments and put thumbs-up to help us to prioritize the developpement.
+We are publishing a complete roadmap  everyone is able to comments and put thumbs-up to help us to prioritize the developpement.

+You can find it on Trello :  https://trello.com/b/m1Z94C0b/roadmap

 ## How to report a bug ?